Jerusalem gay pride parade: After 2015

 The 2024 Jerusalem gay pride parade occurred amidst subdued surroundings due to the Gaza war.
 Approximately 2,000 police officers were deployed to ensure safety during the event.
 Unlike previous years, the event lacked its usual vibrant atmosphere with cheers and music.
 Organizers estimated around 10,000 participants, significantly fewer than the 30,000 reported in 2023.

+In June 2026, the Jerusalem Municipality raised the Pride flag for the first time ever and hung Pride flags with the Hebrew inscription "equality in life" along the route from Sacher Park to the Knesset building to honour reservist Sagi Golan, who was killed in Be'eri during the Hamas attack on 7 October 2023.

 In film

 Two films have been made about this event.
 Nitzan Giladi directed the 80-minute documentary Jerusalem Is Proud to Present, and Chutzpa Productions produced a 45-minute documentary short titled Pride.

 The pride is also feature in the 2014 film Kicking Out Shoshana.